catalystneuro/neuroconv/docs/developer_guide/docker_images.rst

 .. note::

-    The NeuroConv docker container comes prepackaged with all required installations, equivalent to running ``pip install "neuroconv[full]""``.
+    The NeuroConv docker container comes prepackaged with all required installations, equivalent to running ``pip install "neuroconv[full]"``.
 As such it is relatively heavy, so be sure that whatever environment you intend to use it in (such as in continuous integration) has sufficient disk space.

 Latest Release